Cray-HPE/docs-csm/operations/kubernetes/Restore_Postgres.md

 1. (`ncn-mw#`) Verify that the service is working.

-    The following should return a token.
+    The following command should return a token.

     ```bash
     /usr/bin/heartbeat-spire-agent api fetch jwt -socketPath=/root/spire/agent.sock -audience test